-The Units menu allows the units to be viewed and edited if necessary without the reloading of new application software.
+The Units menu allows the units to be viewed and edited, if accessibility has previously been selected/enabled, without the reloading of new application software.
 Any change in units will result in a full reset to initially downloaded settings.
 Therefore, any required changes to units of measurement should be made before changing any other settings.